 If you’re wondering how to increase organic traffic to your website or blog, wonder no more!
 Organic traffic is simply traffic, or visitors to your site which isn’t paid for.
 It is free traffic, the best kind of traffic!

-However, short tail keywords with three or less words in them will be very competitive in Google’s organic search results.
+Short ‘tail’ keywords with three or less words in them will be very competitive in Google’s organic search results.
 For example “make money online” will be very competitive and you are very unlikely to compete for this term.
 The sites which rank for this term will have been around for a long time and also have a huge authority with Google on the subject.
-You need to aim for long tail keywords which have a chance of ranking in the organic results.
+You need to aim for ‘long tail’ keywords which have a chance of ranking in the organic results.

 Long tail keywords are keywords of usually four or more words like “how to increase organic traffic”.
-They may not get as many searches as “money making online”, for example but you will have more chance of ranking your article title at or near the top of the Google’s organic search results and therefore finding visitors.
+They may not get as many monthly searches as “money making online”.
+But, you will have more chance of ranking your article title at or near the top of the Google’s organic search results and getting visits.
 One visitor a month for a long tail keyword article is better than no visitors a month for a short tail and overly competitive keyword combination.

 How to choose less competitive keywords